Theory

 To overcome these limitations, Longdust2 employs a statistical model of k-mer count distributions, enabling efficient analysis within long genomic windows.
 The algorithm computes the score \(S_{\text{Longdust}}(x)\) as follows:

-Where \(R\) is the set of all \(4^k\) possible k-mers (\(k=7\) by default), \(c_t(x)\) is the count of k-mer \(t\), \(\ell(x)\) is the total number of k-mers in the string, and \(f(\ell(x))\) is a scaling function derived from the expected distribution of k-mer counts in random sequences.
-This scaling function ensures that random sequences score near zero regardless of their length, thereby avoiding the length bias inherent in the SDUST scoring function.
+Here, \(R\) is the set of all \(4^k\) possible k-mers (\(k=7\) by default), \(c_t(x)\) is the count of k-mer \(t\), and \(\ell(x)\) is the total number of k-mers in the string.
+The scaling function \(f(\ell(x))\) is derived from the expected k-mer-count distribution under a random-sequence background, optionally adjusted for GC content.
+It keeps random sequences near zero across lengths, avoiding the length bias of the SDUST score.
 The threshold \(T\) (0.6 by default) controls the stringency of low-complexity classification.

 -